Heptazhou/SDSS-SpecViewer/README.md

 ### Keeping up-to-date

 The `dictionaries.txt` file is the backbone to this tool.
-By running the `update_dictionaries.py` file, it will look for spAll-lite-v6_1_0.fits on your local machine and update said dictionary file.
-The file provided here is up-to-date for BHM targets ***for GOOD fields ONLY*** as of 2023-08-16.
+By running the `update_dictionaries.py` file (obsoleted, please use `update_dictionaries.jl` instead), it will look for spAll-lite-v6_1_0.fits on your local machine and update said dictionary file.
+The file provided here is up-to-date for BHM targets ***for GOOD fields ONLY*** as of 2023-09-04.
 Runtime was ~~\~1 hour on a 2.6 GHz Intel Core i7 MacBook Pro~~, ~29min with 4 threads on AMD Zen 1, or ~12min with 8 threads on AMD Zen 3, FWIW.

-Also, try out the new `update_dictionaries.jl` (re)written in Julia.
+Also, try out the new `update_dictionaries.jl` (re)written in [Julia](https://julialang.org/).
 Runtime with 1 thread was only ~1min on AMD Zen 1, or ~40s on AMD Zen 3, FWIW.
-After installing [latest Julia](https://julialang.org/downloads/) (require v1.6.2+), you may run:
+After installing latest Julia (require v1.6.2+; either [official binary](https://julialang.org/downloads/) or with your package manager), you may run:
 ```shell
 julia --startup-file=no -t auto update_dictionaries.jl
 ```